J-Pster/Pterodactyl-Umod-Valheim/Docker Image/README.md

 The server name is having problems, it is not identifying SPACES.

-Example: "Umod Server Side"
+Example = Input: "Umod Server Side" | Output: Umod

-Output: Umod

 # Dockerfile
 I am using a self-made Dockerfile to make the server run lighter and also to make automatic updates to the Core.